 How Long Does Steel Bite Pro Take To Work

-The company says 1-3 weeks however if it really works understand results and benefits may take longer depending on what your needs are.
+The company says 1-3 weeks however if it really works, understand that the results and benefits may take longer depending on what your needs are.
 If it really works, don't expect Steel Bite Pro to strengthen your loose teeth in 3 weeks.
 Same thing if you're considering dental implants or need dental surgery.
-Like everything, results will vary according to how severe your oral health problems are.
+Like everything, results will vary depending on your oral health problems.

 How To Order Steel Bite

 It's unlikely that Steel Bite Pro will be in local stores like Walmart, Costco, Target, Vitamin Shoppe, GNC, or Kroger.
 The dental supplement is only available on the company's official website or on Amazon where it can also be purchased.